-Table 4-6 depicts messages that can be either signalling messages (1-8 and 12-20) which have to do with Grid and network reservation establishment, and routing messages (9-14) which have to do with Grid and Network service discovery.
+Table 4-6 depicts messages that can be either signalling messages (1-8 and 12-20) which have to do with the Grid and network reservation establishment, or routing messages (9-14) which have to do with the Grid and Network service discovery.
 Messages 1-13 are supported by both overlay and integrated model, whereas messages 14-23 are supported only on the integrated model.
-Thus, this means G2MPLS integrated model should be backward compatible with the G2MPLS overlay model in terms of G.OUNI messages as interoperability between domains supporting those two different models can take place.
+This implies that the G2MPLS integrated model should be backward compatible with the G2MPLS overlay model in terms of the G.OUNI messages as interoperability between domains supporting those two different models can take place.